 Secured with SHA-256 Encryption

-Before you apply for a policy, you should know what to expect in terms of how marijuana affects your health and how it is viewed by the public and your insurer.
+You could also be denied coverage, which will cause you rates to be higher the next time you try to apply for a policy.
+Before it gets to this point, you should know what to expect in terms of how marijuana affects your health, and how it’s viewed by the public and your insurer.

-For instance, the difference between medicinal and recreational marijuana use will cause the insurer to view your case drastically different.
+The context concerning medicinal versus recreational marijuana use will cause the insurer to view your case differently.
 If you have any underlying conditions and you use it recreationally, you may be qualified as a smoker or face higher rates depending on how much you use.

-From 2010 onward, we’ve seen public opinion regarding marijuana do full turnaround from greatly opposed to a more positive opinion about its use under the right circumstances.
-We can even expect more states to legalize it.
+From 2010 onward, we’ve seen public opinion regarding marijuana almost completely turnaround.
+General opinions swung from greatly opposed to a more positive opinion about its use under the right circumstances.
+We can even expect more states to legalize it in the near future.

 Additionally, marijuana and hemp products have revitalized farming communities across America that were otherwise falling to the wayside.
 This has also brought a lot of rural populations to think favorably of the plant, a stark contrast from 10 years ago.